Oil and Fat in Pizza Dough: Science, Effects, and Usage

 For example, if we add 100 grams of butter, approximately 82% is fat and around 18% is water.
 In practice, we’re adding 82 grams of fat and 18 grams of water to the dough.

-When and How to Add Fat/Oil During Dough Mixing
+Mixing Technique: When and How to Add Fat to Your Dough

 When liquid fat (such as any type of oil) comes into direct contact with flour, it ‘coats’ the flour grains, preventing them from absorbing water.
 As a result, these coated flour grains cannot participate in gluten development, as the oil inhibits the gluten-forming proteins from absorbing the necessary water.